ebymatthew/udacity-drlnd/p1_navigation/README.md

 ### Watching Pre Trained Agent

 If you'd like to simply watch the pre-trained agent.
-Open `p1_navigation/Navigation.ipynb` and run all cells under the following headings in the notebook:
+Open `p1_navigation/Navigation.inference.ipynb` and run all cells.

-- `1.
-Start the Environment`
-- `5.
-Watch a Smart Agent!`